htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

 on obtaining the MSI and then using it to install HTCondor.
 Note that we don't support unprivileged installations on Windows.

+For more details on the MSI, including how to automate it, see the :doc:`windows-installer` section.

 Starting HTCondor Under Windows After Installation
 ''''''''''''''''''''''''''''''''''''''''''''''''''